 - decide on an application by a provider to register a centre

-- assess how a provider responds to an event, change of circumstance or issue identified from information received by the office of the chief inspector — any of which might affect the safety and wellbeing of residents
+- assess how a provider responds to an event, change of circumstance or issue identified from information received by the Chief Inspector — any of which might affect the safety and wellbeing of residents

 We monitor and inspect residential services in order to protect vulnerable people of all ages who are receiving residential care services and to ensure that these people are receiving an appropriate standard and quality of service.

 How we make our decisions

 We have adopted a common Authority Monitoring Approach to inspecting and making judgments.

 This common approach is informed by our Assessment and Judgment Framework and the guidance for the assessment of designated centres.
 These documents seek to provide assurance that our work is both transparent and consistent.
 It is publicly available so everyone can see that we make our decisions in a fair and consistent way.

 The Assessment and Judgment Framework supports inspectors in gathering evidence and making judgments.
 It also gives guidance on the levels of compliance and outlines the compliance descriptors.